bloXroute-Labs/solana-tx-streamer-proto/README.md

 # Protobuf Files for Solana Tx Streamer

 This repository contains Protocol Buffers (`.proto`) definition files for gRPC communication with the Solana Tx Streamer.
+See complete documentation in https://docs.bloxroute.com/solana/optimized-feed-relay/transaction-streamer.

 ## TxStreamerService